THE FENDER-RHODES PIANO

 Do you request particular pianos when you play, or do you have to deal with whatever you find?

 “We always try to set things up in front.
 The instructions are that unless it is a proven Steinway, preferably an older proven Steinway, then I would rather have a Yamaha.
 Of course, in some places, like in Europe, you get German Steinways, which are marvelous.
 And once I had a wonderful Bsendorfer in London for a few weeks – one of those really large ones with the nine extra keys at the bottom.
 The action is really different on the Bsendorfer, but you get used to it soon.
 It’s a more direct kind of feeling – an even feeling; whereas in the old Steinway there is a little break in the action.
 If you push the keys half way down on the Steinway, there’s just a little catch in it, and then it goes the rest of the way down.
 Anyway, that’s where I stand on preferences now.
 Of course you sometimes hit other make pianos that are good, but they are few and far between.
 You can get a good Mason & Hamlin; or possibly a good Baldwin, but I don’t think they work as well – especially the big ones.”
 (Interview by Michael Spector, Contemporary Keyboard, March 1977).

+A small part of an interview with Bill Evans by Mike Hennessey behind the stage at Ronnie Scotts, London.
 Bill was having something to eat between the sets when this conversation took place.
 Bill was booked a week before Oscar Peterson at the Scott Club.
 They managed to get Bsendorfer to bring in Oscars piano a week earlier so that Bill could have the use of it.
 He was really very delighted withe such fine instrument (Courtesy of Mike Hennessey’s brother Brian).

 From an interview with Ronnie Scott (BBC) about another Bill Evans performance in his club.